JulianGR/hacker-theme/README.md

 For the **automatic** part:

-> For Kali users, read the script
+> For ParrotOS users, read the script

 ```
 git clone https://github.com/JulianGR/hacker-theme